| You should expect the Spirit to guide your prayers, perhaps with words of wisdom,

 it is essential to obtain the agreement of the person you are praying with before you

-You may feel it helpful to offer one or two further opportunities for prayer but it
+identify them.
+6 FINALLY You may feel it helpful to offer one or two further opportunities for prayer but it

 is important to remember that this is not in-depth prayer counselling.
 You may wish to